 Sustainable portfolios are generally characterised by balance.
 As a rule of thumb, to offset losses from negatively geared properties in your portfolio, you should balance them with positively geared properties.

 It may sound intimidating at first, but you will eventually determine what is suitable for you depends on how much risk you are willing to take on and how to choose between negative and positive gearing.

 Should you be unsure of what investment strategy is good the best option for you, the Get RARE Properties team is here to help.
 We are an independent buyers' agent here to guide you through the complexities of purchasing properties.
 With us in your team, you can ensure that you will get the right personalised strategy, the right property at the right place.
 As experienced property investors and negotiators, we look at the property as a business transaction and do not let emotions creep in.
 We will help you choose the best deal at the right negotiated price and save you from undue stress making the process very pleasing and rewarding.
 As a buyer's agent and experienced property investor, we understand the difficulties of looking for feasible properties in regional areas.
 We will work closely with you to streamline this complicated process, making it as rewarding and stress-free as possible for you.
 The perfect property could be waiting just for you, but you would never know about it unless it was presented to you.

-Disclaimer: This article is general and does not take into account your situation.
-It would help if you considered whether the information is appropriate to your needs, and where applicable, seek professional advice from a financial adviser.
+Disclaimer: This article is general in nature and does not take into account your situation.
+You should consider whether the information is appropriate to your needs, and where applicable, seek professional advice from a financial adviser.